discordeno/discordeno/template/bigbot/README.md

 - Always run the `rest` process first with `deno task rest`.
 - Start the `bot` process next with `deno task bot`.
-(If you are developing a bot, use `deno task watch-bot` instead to auto reload any changes.
+(If you are developing a bot, use `deno task watch-bot` instead to automatically reload any changes.
 This won't restart any other processes, just your bot.)
 - Lastly, start the `gateway` process with `deno task gateway`.

 > Important: The `gateway` process and `rest` are designed not to be shut off.
 So once those are on, the only thing you
 > should be doing is restarting your `bot` process.
-This saves API requests
+This saves API requests and headaches in general.

 ## Details